 The program also promotes the protection of people's health, with the supply of Personal Protective Equipment (PPE) specially developed to ensure the safety of those who work in the tobacco harvest and in the application of pesticides, as well as providing guidance on the correct use of this equipment.
 The pesticides used in tobacco production are of low danger to people, animals and the environment and are registered for use of the tobacco crop.
 These actions reflect our care for people and our commitment to social responsibility.

-Innovation and technology in the field
+Innovation and technology in

+the field

-One of the biggest challenges facing the sector is the shortage of labor in the countryside, the result of the rural exodus, especially among the younger generations, and the search for better living conditions in the cities.
+sector is the shortage of labor in the countryside, the result of the rural exodus, especially among the younger generations, and the search for better living conditions in the cities.
 To cope with this reality, agriculture has undergone remarkable technological revolution and tobacco growing is keeping pace with this movement.

 Technological Information has transformed the way we produce.
 Automated data collection and analysis tools are already part of the routine in the field, enabling faster and more accurate decisions.
-Machines and devices connected in real time optimize resources, increase efficiency and reduce
+Machines and devices connected in real time optimize resources, increase efficiency and reduce waste.

 The modernization of agricultural equipment, which is every time more accessible to small growers, has increased the mechanization of crops.
-What was once seen as a future trend is now a reality on many farms, contributing to an improved quality of life in the countryside and sustainable mental preservation
+What was once seen as a future trend is now a reality on many farms, contributing to an improved quality of life in the countryside and sustainable production.

 In addition, technologies that rationalize the use of fertilizers and natural resources have contributed to reducing costs and increasing profitability.
-Solar energy generation, for example, is already common on many farms, promoting energy autonomy and reducing dependence on external
+Solar energy generation, for example, is already common on many farms, promoting energy autonomy and reducing dependence on external mental preservation demand for firewood in tobacco curing.
+All the wood used to cure Virginia tobacco comes from these forests, many of which One of the biggest challenges facing the are financed by the company itself, which represents not only energy self-sufficiency, but also an additional source of income for the grower's families.